 The Company is in the exploration stage and is subject to risks and challenges similar to companies in a comparable stage.
 These risks include, but are not limited to, the challenges of securing adequate capital in view of exploration, development and operational risks inherent in the mining industry as well as global economic and gold price volatility.
-There is no assurance that the Company's funding initiatives will continue to be successful to fund its planned exploration activities, which are focused on the La Golondrina and La Redención projects in Colombia and Los Andes project in Nicaragua.
+There is no assurance that the Company's funding initiatives will continue to be successful to fund its planned exploration activities, which are focused on its projects in Colombia and in Nicaragua.